top of page

 Creative Anxiety Relief

 For those of us in a creative job (and who isn't these days) anxiety is part of the work.
 Creative expression always comes with vulnerability: you open yourself and your work up to the judgement of others.
 Naturally this creates anxiety.
 That's why many creative people are more prone to depression and burnout.
 In this blog we explain why that's okay and how it can be used as a force for good.
-In today's world we are all producers of our own content.
-Whether we post things on
+Creative Anxiety Relief In today's world we are all producers of our own content.
+W

 Kralingen